Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 Source: Entrepreneur.com

-Lantern House, 515 W 18th St, Chelsea, New York City, NY is owned by The Corcoran Group.
+Lantern House, 515 W 18th St, Chelsea, New York City, New York, is owned by The Corcoran Group.

 Source: corcoran.com

-Corcoran’s first major source of wealth was her brokerage firm.
-She sold the Group for $66 million in 2001 and benefitted from NRTs staff of 38,000 brokers at the time this sale was finalized.
+Corcoran’s first major source of wealth was her brokerage film.
+She sold the Group for $66 million in 2001 and benefitted from NRTs staff of 38,000 brokers when this sale was finalized.
 She owned about half the company, and an estimated tax impact of 50% puts her net profits at $16.6 million.
 That's a pretty good return on a $1,000 investment.

 She also co-founded Barbara Corcoran Forefront Venture Partners.
 Its investment portfolio includes apps and businesses such as Calm, Boundless, and Social Rewards.
 While not everything on her investment portfolio is public, many of Corcoran’s investment wins (and misses) are on television for the world to see.